-All six sampling sites were accessible, wadeable, approximately 200 feet in length, 1st through 4th order streams and contained appropriate sampling habitat (at least one riffle, one pool, and one run with mixed cobble substrate).
+All five sampling sites were accessible, wadeable, approximately 200 feet in length, 1st through 4th order streams and contained appropriate sampling habitat (at least one riffle, one pool, and one run with mixed cobble substrate).

 Additional sites are sampled from spring through fall for GMCG's Regional Interstate Volunteers for the Ecosystems and Rivers of Saco (RIVERS) program, and have been periodically sampled by school groups in the past for VBAP.
 While some schools sample their adopted VBAP site annually, some are on an every-other-year schedule due to combined classes.
 Sampling was scheduled throughout September and October and required three to four hours per site.
-Due to the pandemic, Sacopee Valley Middle School participated in an abbreviated program this year behind their school on the Ossipee River.
-As a result of site conditions, lack of time, and restrictions for field trips and visitors, the school's regular site of Mill Brook in Porter, ME was not sampled and the school did not collect any data for VBAP this year.